bajosoto/chill-clock/README.md

     - As Device Type, select Smart Light Bulb
     - Replace the LIGHT_ID in the source code for yours
     - Under "Credentials", create a new App Key and secret.
 Replace APP_KEY and APP_SECRET in the source code for yours

+#### 4: Connecting chill-o-clock to your WiFi

+When you plug in the device, nothing will show on the screen.
+That's ok!
+On your phone or other device, go to your WiFi manager.
+You should be able to find a network called "chill-o-clock".
+When you connect, you'll be taken to a screen where you can configure the WiFi credentials on the chill-o-clock.
+Select your SSID from the menu and type in your password.
+Your device will automatically disconnect, and your clock will be ready to use!

 #### 3: Alexa